GoogleChrome/CertificateTransparency/log_policy.md

   * Have no outage that exceeds an MMD of more than 24 hours.
-    Outages include, but are not limited to: network level outages, expiration of the Log’s SSL certificate, a failure to accept new Certificates to be logged, HTTP response status codes other than 200, or responses that include data that does not conform to RFC 6962.
+    Outages include, but are not limited to: network level outages, expiration of the Log’s SSL certificate, a failure to accept new Certificates to be logged (with the exception of the Permissible Logging Rejection Criteria defined below), HTTP response status codes other than 200, or responses that include data that does not conform to RFC 6962.
   * Conform to RFC 6962, including the implementation of all API endpoints defined within Section 4 of RFC 6962